 Disability discrimination occurs when employees are treated less favourably than their colleagues because they have a disability or when they are treated unfavourably because of events connected with their disability.

 It can be dismissal or leaving someone with no choice but to leave (called ‘constructive dismissal’).
 But the employee does not have to leave – it be being demoted, ignored, or simply being denied the opportunities being given.
 Very often it relates to how someone is treated when off sick due to a medical condition.
 A claim can be made while still employed.

-In the context of discrimination law, ‘disability’ has a precise legal definition which is: A physical or mental impairment which has a substantial and long-term adverse effect on a persons’ ability to carry out normal day-to-day activities.
+In the context of discrimination law, ‘disability’ has a precise legal definition which is: A physical or mental impairment which has a substantial and long-term adverse effect on your ability to carry out normal day-to-day activities.
 Common conditions that could be a disability include depression, anxiety, back pain, or even a broken leg.
 Medical records are usually obtained to support this, but often an Employment Tribunal will also want to hear evidence from the person claiming disability.

 If you have had a disability claim brought against your company or think you have been treated unfavourably at work because of your disability, then contact our team of expert Employment Lawyers who can advise you about what options you have.
 We have experience in this area, including in the Tribunal.
 Call us on 0141 429 8166 or complete our online contact form.